mattermost/docs/source/configure/deprecated-configuration-settings.rst

    From v5.0 this has been replaced by advanced permissions which offers Admins a way to restrict actions in Mattermost to authorized users only.
 See the :doc:`Advanced Permissions documentation </onboard/advanced-permissions>` for more details.

 Restrict the permission level required to delete messages.
-Team Admins, Channel Admins, and System Admins can delete messages only in channels where they are members.
+Team admins, channel admins, and system admins can delete messages only in channels where they are members.
 Messages can be deleted any time.

-**Message authors can delete their own messages, and Administrators can delete any message**: Allow authors to delete their own messages, and allow Team Admins, Channel Admins, and System Admins to delete any message.
+**Message authors can delete their own messages, and Administrators can delete any message**: Allow authors to delete their own messages, and allow team admins, channel admins, and system admins to delete any message.

-**Team Admins and System Admins**: Allow only Team Admins and System Admins to delete messages.
+**Team Admins and System Admins**: Allow only team admins and system admins to delete messages.

-**System Admins**: Allow only System Admins to delete messages.
+**System Admins**: Allow only system admins to delete messages.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"RestrictPostDelete": "all"`` with options ``"all"``, ``"team_admin"``, and ``"system_admin"`` for the above settings, respectively. |